skip content

 CPP Investments is a professional investment management organization that invests the CPP’s net contributions to help ensure the long-term financial sustainability of the CPP.
 Investment professionals across the organization’s global offices seek the best opportunities to invest that money in asset classes and markets around the world with a prudent, measured and flexible approach to help ensure the CPP Fund is safe and secure today, tomorrow and for decades to come.

 Managing the CPP Fund is a job we take very seriously.
-We invest for the long term – not only for your retirement, but for the retirement of your children and great-grandchildren, too.
+We invest for the long term – not only for your retirement, but for the retirement of your children, grandchildren and great-grandchildren, too.

-Given the large size of the CPP Fund ($576 billion at September 30, 2023), our global footprintand our long investment horizon, we can participate in some of the most unique and sought-after investments.
+Given the large size of the CPP Fund ($646.8 billion at June 30, 2024), our global footprint and our long investment horizon, we can participate in some of the most unique and sought-after investments.

 Here are some examples: